spud/manifesto_docs/user_guide/development/quick_start.rst

 http://example.org/my-custom-content

 but of course these requests must simply be looked up in the database, rather than being programatically determined by the URL structure.
+(WordPress has the convenience of really only needing to lookup custom slugs in a single database table, whereas Manifesto supports custom URLs for any possible content type.)

+The "cheapest" way to create custom routes is to have at least one "trigger" segment in the URL that provides an indicator of which module is providing the content.
+That allows us to skip a database lookup to determine the page to display.